ckreisl/artwork/README.md

 * [Qt](https://www.qt.io/) (version 5.10)

 ## Usage
 If you installed Qt Creator IDE already you can easily open the project with the provided `.pro` file.
 Select the right Qt version and press configure.
 After that select `Release` as compile mode and press compile to build the program.
 For compiling Qt creates a folder outside the main directory called `build-ArtWork-...-Release` where the executable will be created.

-### Linux
 All possible render options can be set within an XML file.
 Therefor you do not need to recompile the program every time you changed some parameters.

-The program runs via command line with:
+### Linux
+Go to your built executable and open a terminal to run it via command line with.
+If everything works finde a help message should be printed.

 `./artwork [OPTIONS] <rendersettings.xml>`